ctong5/chatsy/README.md

 An internet chatroom.
 No signup or login required.

 ## Features
-* Launched: Instant messaging and chat for all users serving localhost on port 5000
+* Launched: Instant messaging and chat for all users serving localhost on port 5000.
-* Future functionality: Add responsive web design, add username upon entering room, display username in list of "Users Online", and upload/send attachments.
+* Future functionality to add: responsive web design, username upon entering room, display username in list of "Users Online", and upload/send attachments.

 ## Tech Stack